THE GOOD OIL

 It is PREFERRED vehicles be presented for inspection annually on Log Book Day.
 However, a vehicle MUST be inspected every 3 years to comply with the requirements of the Act.
 The log book must be stamped by the inspecting officer as proof that your vehicle is legally on the system.

-ON LOG BOOK DAY the following are required to be checked:
+ON LOG BOOK DAY the following are required;

 Please clean your engine number!